 What really brings the Old Bethpage Village Restoration to life, however, are the employees who dress in historically appropriate costumes.
 They perform the tasks that were common in centuries past, such as candlemaking, blacksmithing and farming, all while educating the public about the hard life early settlers faced.

 Visitors can also pop into the general store for some good old-fashioned stick candy, or step up to the bar at the tavern for a pretzel and ice cold glass of birch beer.

 Special events are held year-round at Old Bethpage Village Restoration.
 Many locals visit during the holidays, when much of the village is decorated to resemble a 19th century Christmas celebration.
 It is also the site of the Long Island Fair each year, which features baseball games played by 1800s rules and plenty of foods, arts and crafts.
 There are ghost tours during Halloween and summer celebrations during the Fourth of July.

 Will future kids do the same thing?
-Sadly, that remains to be seen.
-Old Bethpage Village Restoration has recently been threatened with closure, due to budget cutbacks, despite the fact that some 30,000 kids visit each year.
-Ultimately, it is the local residents in this century who will decide the fate of of this Nassau County park, one that survived the elements for hundreds of years but may not survive modern politics.
+That still remains to be seen.
+Old Bethpage Village Restoration was threatened with closure in 2009, due to budget cutbacks and despite the fact that some 30,000 kids purportedly visit each year.
+Almost a decade later, the park is still open, but it will certainly take the due diligence of local residents in the years ahead to ensure that it remains open for all to enjoy.

 Do you have fond memories of visiting Old Bethpage Village Restoration as kid, either with your family or as part of a school field trip?
 If so, I hope you’ll take a moment or two and share your recollections with us in our comments section below.